 - Unexplained nausea

 - Feeling full or bloated after a small meal

-- Sensation of food getting stuck in throat while eating
+- A sensation of food getting stuck in the throat while eating

-As the stomach cancer progresses, symptoms may become more severe and can include:
+As stomach cancer progresses, symptoms may become more severe and include:

 - Weakness or fatigue

 - Vomiting, with or without blood